Divaksh06/Mixture-of-Experts-Framework-for-Mid-Price-Movement-Prediction/README.md

 - Initial capital: 10,000 units
 - Minimum holding period: $hold\_k = 25$ steps to mirror spread-crossing latency constraints
 - Transaction cost: 1 basis point per trade side
-- Metrics: Cumulative Return, Sharpe Ratio, Max Drawdown, Win Rate, Decision Accuracy
+- Metrics: Cumulative Return, Max Drawdown, Win Rate, Decision Accuracy
+- **Sharpe Ratio Interpretation:** We report a non-annualized Sharpe ratio computed directly from the sequence of realized time-series returns ($r_t$).
+Due to the short 10-day horizon and the high-frequency nature of the data, standard annualization assumptions (e.g., scaling by $\sqrt{252}$) are not valid.
+Therefore, the Sharpe in this work should be interpreted strictly as a localized signal-to-noise measure of the trading strategy within the observed dataset, rather than a projection of long-term risk-adjusted performance.

 ---